Kadena-Pact-Community-Foundation/foundation/README.md

 - Community Discussions: https://github.com/Pact-Community-Organization/foundation/discussions

 ## About This Repository
 This repo hosts the Foundation’s public documentation and coordination artifacts.
-It is the central place to learn about our mission, vision, roadmap, contribution guidelines, and how to participate in the Kadena Pact ecosystem.
+Core documentation has been centralized in the Pact-5 repository (link above); this repository will keep governance and foundation-specific coordination artifacts.

 ## Contributing
 We welcome contributors of all experience levels.
 Start with the Wiki’s Contribute page to learn how to propose changes, discuss ideas, and submit pull requests: